TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/03 - Leviticus/Leviticus 25/Leviticus 25.38.md

 ---

-I am Jehovah your God, who brought you forth out of the land of Egypt, to give you the land of Canaan, [and] to be your God.
+I am Yahweh your God, who brought you forth out of the land of Egypt, to give you the land of Canaan, and to be your God.